-This course is a practicum emphasizing the implementation of the basic philosophy and methodology of arts in community transformation.
-The development of necessary personal and community relationships is essential.
-Anyone graduating from this program must demonstrate a high level of ability in the formation of socially relevant programs.
-This practicum includes the implementation of leadership skills including: the principles and practices of needs assessment, planning, recruitment, training, and the ongoing empowerment of others.
-A combination of leadership experiences based on the student's artistic ability, learning goals and written reflective evaluations of these experiences are required.
+This course is a practicum emphasizing the implementation of the basic philosophy and methodology of youth outreach.
+The development of personal relationships, community relationships and youth development experiences with urban young people through relevant forms of outreach is essential.
+Anyone graduating from this program must demonstrate a high level of ability in the formation of youth development programs.
+This practicum includes the implementation of leadership skills including the principles of recruitment, training, and the ongoing empowerment of volunteers (community, adult, and youth) for outreach ministry.
+A combination of leadership experiences based on the student's learning goals for ministry function and written reflective evaluations are required.